sarlinpe/Smart-Chef/README.md

 ## What comes next

-Additiona features that could potentially be implemented:
+Additional features that could potentially be implemented:
 * Allow the user to rate recipes and suggest improvements, use machine learning to update the database based on the score given by many users
 * Advanced feedback to the user using fuzzy logic
 * Automatic ingredients ordering to local groceries with home delivery

 ## Awards

-This project won the thrid place of the Singapore Nanyang Technopreneurship Center *Startathon*, a 32-hour event focusing on idea development and implementation.
+This project won the third place of the Singapore Nanyang Technopreneurship Center *Startathon*, a 32-hour event focusing on idea development and implementation.

 ## Credits